Linweave Tarot Spells Your Fortune

 The Linweave Tarot Deck was issued in 1967 as part of an incredibly inventive publicity campaign to promote a range of paper by the newly relaunched Linweave Creative Paper Co., long established with the top designers and specifiers in the graphic arts, they had recently been taken over by the Brown Company of Park Avenue New York and underwent an image transformation in the process.
 Although essentially a promotional/novelty product consisting of only 42 cards rather than the 78 expected in a standard Tarot deck, this doesn't deter from them in any way, apparently they can still be used to tell fortunes using a simplified nine card oracle system which the Linweave company had specially devised.
 They are all beautifully illustrated by the four chosen artists - David Mario Palladini (ten cards), Hy Roth (ten cards), Ron Rae (ten cards) and Nicolas Sidjakov (12 cards).
 Each card comes with a divinatory meaning transcribed on the back plus a description of the type of paper that they are printed on and some promotional information.
 They are also much larger in size than the average deck, measuring 8½" x 5½" which to my mind adds even more to their appeal.
 I had wanted a pack of these cards for a long time and I eventually found an unused/sealed deck for sale on Amazon last year, they arrived through the post all the way from the summer of love in pristine condition but oddly enough when I opened them I discovered that the instructions for use were missing!
 I took it as a sign that perhaps I'm not meant to tell fortunes afterall.
 Obviously as a collector I would prefer to own a completely intact set, however I've come to the conclusion that it's actually ok, because the reason that I wanted them in the first place anyway was based purely on their aesthethic merit, they are absolutely stunning!
 So there's no point in complaining because I got exactly what I was looking for.
 As there are 42 cards in the deck, I've decided to upload them in four separate groups purely because there is quite a lot of scanning and editing involved, so I shall call this post 'part one'...to be continued.

-I've also included some links to futher reading that i've found about the artists involved and was saddened to discover while I was researching that Hy Roth had passed away at the end of last year, as his illustrations in particular are among some of my favourites.
-There seems to be very little information in general about him online which surprises me as was incredibly talented, however there is a tribute page recently dedicated to him on Facebook so hopefully in time people will contribute more information to that.
+I've also included some links to further reading that i've found about the artists involved but was saddened to discover while researching, that Hy Roth had passed away at the end of last year, as his illustrations in particular are among some of my favourites.
+There seems to be very little information in general about him online which surprises me as was incredibly talented.
+However, there is a tribute page recently dedicated to him on Facebook so hopefully in time people will contribute more information to that.

 (The Star )